John S. Service: Legacy

-The two main themes of Service's reporting were that (1) the nationalists were incompetent and likely to lose in a power struggle with the CPC, and that (2) the CPC seemed to be worthy successors with whom the U.S. should try to establish relations.
-Prior to the outbreak of the Chinese Civil War in 1946, Service had predicted that the CPC would prevail, thanks to their ability to stamp out corruption, gain popular support, and to organize grass root organizations.
-The scenarios that Service envisioned in his reports from Dixie Mission about CPC's future management of China were rose–colored, or incomplete.
-Mao's implementation of his economic plans was harsh, and undemocratic.
-Service hoped that the CPC would adopt free market and democratic reforms if they were pushed in the right direction, with U.S. support.
-Later, Service wrote that he believed an American relationship with the CPC might have prevented the Korean War and Vietnam War, or lessened their gravity.
+The two main themes of Service's reporting were the Nationalists were incompetent and likely to lose in a power struggle with the Communists, and the Communists seemed to be worthy successors with whom the US should try to establish relations.
+Prior to the outbreak of the Chinese Civil War in 1946, Service had predicted that the Communists would prevail because of their ability to stamp out corruption, gain popular support, and organize grassroots organizations.
+The scenarios that Service envisioned in his reports from Dixie Mission about the Communists' future management of China were rose–colored or incomplete.
+Mao's implementation of his economic plans was harsh and undemocratic.
+Service hoped that the Communists would adopt free market and democratic reforms if they were pushed in the right direction with US support.
+Later, Service wrote that he believed an American relationship with the Communists might have prevented the Korean War and Vietnam War or lessened their gravity.

+In 1973, historian Barbara Tuchman paid tribute to Jack Service's career in a talk to the Foreign Service Association that was later published in the Foreign Service Bulletin.
+Tuchman forecast that the "inflexible verdict of history" would be that if American policy makers had heeded Service's advice in the 1940s both Asia and America could have been spared "immeasurable, and to some degree irreparable, harm."

-In 2013, the story of the Dixie Mission served as the historical basis for a new World War II novel called Two Sons of China, by Andrew Lam (author).
-John Service is portrayed as a prominent historical figure in the book.
-It was released by Bondfire Books in December 2013.
+The story of the Dixie Mission was the basis for a World War II novel, Two Sons of China (Bondfire Book, 2013) by Andrew Lam, in which Service is a prominent figure.